Humans in Space

 NASA Headquarters

-Students from North Carolina and Virginia will have separate opportunities next week to each hear from a NASA astronaut living and working aboard the International Space Station.
-The two Earth-to-space calls will air live Tuesday, Jan.
-9, on NASA+, NASA Television, and the agency’s website.
+Students from California and Massachusetts will have separate opportunities next week to hear from NASA astronauts aboard the International Space Station.
+The two Earth-to-space calls will air live Monday, Feb.
+5, and Friday, Feb.
+9, on NASA+ and agency’s website.
+Learn how to stream NASA TV through a variety of platforms including social media.

 Commercial Space